Clan Leslie

 Clan Leslie is a Lowland Scottish clan.
-The progenitor of the Clan, Bartolf, was a nobleman from Hungary, who came to Scotland in 1067.
-He built a castle at Lesselyn, from which the clan name derives.
+The progenitor of the clan, Bartolf, was a nobleman from Hungary, who came to Scotland in 1067.
+He built a castle at Leslie, from which the clan name derives.

-Clan Chief, the Earl of Rothes
+Clan chief, the Earl of Rothes

-From 1457 the Clan Chief of Clan Leslie also held the position of Earl of Rothes.
-The Chief is currently the Hon.
+From 1457 the chief of Clan Leslie also held the position of Earl of Rothes.
+The chief is currently the Hon.
 Alexander Leslie, the brother of James Malcolm David Leslie, 22nd Earl of Rothes (born 1958).